crazy-complete/crazy-complete/docs/documentation.md

 Aliases / defines can be handy if completers are reused of to keep the defintion file clean.

+**NOTE:** Every defined string is replaced throughout the YAML document, regardless of its context.

 ```yaml
 prog: '%defines%'
 complete_bool: ['choices', ['true', 'false']]